Glossary from the MBMA 2006 Metal Building Systems Manual.

 Hot-Rolled Shapes

-Steel sections (angles, channels, S-shapes, W-shapes, etc.) which are formed by rolling
+Steel sections (angles, channels, S-shapes, W-shapes, etc.) which are formed

 mills while the steel is in a semi-molten state.